State of Alaska > DOLWD > Unemployment Insurance Appeals

 need to challenge or support the determination.
 If you do not

-understand the ESD determination, discuss the case with an ESD
+understand the DETS determination, discuss the case with a DETS

 representative.
-The Hearing Officer cannot discuss the issues of
+The appeals officer cannot discuss the issues of

 the case with you before the hearing.